 Make your brand memorable

 Memes are memorable and shareable elements that make your audience want to come back.
 In other words, they offer a chance for brands to make a lasting mark.
 Memes are one of the most direct ways of reaching target customers and leaving a lasting impression.
 When done right, memes have a lot of power to move your brand in the right direction and keep your brand at the top of your customer’s minds.
 Relevance and timeliness can help brands develop deeper expertise in social media engagement while driving engagement and strong creatives.

 What Industries Are Using Memes?

-Examples of Successful Meme Ads and Brands Doing Meme Ads Right
+Examples of What companies use memes as Ads and Brands Doing Meme Ads Right

 Bernie Sanders seems to be the King of Memes in the political world.
 From “I am once again asking for your financial support” to the Inauguration of Joe Biden chair meme, Sanders has made waves across social media by sparking thousands of photoshopped memes.
 IKEA, the famous Swedish furniture maker, took the opportunity and made a “get the look” ad by promoting its fold-up chairs and mittens for people wishing to dress like Bernie.
 The meme itself became a social phenomenon spanning every social platform and an opportunity to capitalize on the emotion behind Sanders’ position.
 It’s relatability focused specifically on the perceived interactions at the inauguration, a reaction to the environment, and the balance between his casual and professional look.